saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 # Introduction

-One of the open-source XMPP servers that can be used to configure EdgeVPN groups is [Openfire](https://www.igniterealtime.org/projects/openfire/).
+One of the open-source XMPP servers that can be used to configure EdgeVPN.io groups is [Openfire](https://www.igniterealtime.org/projects/openfire/).
 You may deploy Openfire in manhy different ways, such as installing on a physical host, [using a Docker container](https://hub.docker.com/r/quantumobject/docker-openfire), or [deploying on a cloud provider](https://bitnami.com/stack/openfire/cloud/aws).
-An XMPP server is necessary for EdgeVPN to work - nodes in an EdgeVPN virtual network use an XMPP server for the following purposes:
+An XMPP server is necessary for the system to work - nodes in a virtual network use an XMPP server for the following purposes:

-1. Network membership: the XMPP server holds identities to authenticate EdgeVPN nodes, and also groups them together to specify which nodes are allowed to join the EdgeVPN.
-A single XMPP server can be used to create multiple users (individual EdgeVPN endpoints) and groups (the set of nodes that form an EdgeVPN network).
+1. Network membership: the XMPP server holds identities to authenticate nodes, and also groups them together to specify which nodes are allowed to join the virtual network.
+A single XMPP server can be used to create multiple users (individual endpoints) and groups (the set of nodes that form a network).
-2. Peer discovery: EdgeVPN nodes use XMPP "presence" messages to advertise themselves to other nodes.
+2. Peer discovery: nodes use XMPP "presence" messages to advertise themselves to other nodes.
 These are short messages that are sent periodically to the XMPP server, and forwarded to nodes belonging to a group
-3. Signalling to create tunnels: EdgeVPN uses XMPP short messages to exchange information that is needed to create Internet tunnels.
+3. Signalling to create tunnels: EdgeVPN.io uses XMPP short messages to exchange information that is needed to create Internet tunnels.
 These include the set of candidate endpoints (IP:port of the local node, as well as STUN and TURN endpoints), and certificate fingerprints to establish a private, encrypted tunnel

-This document explains steps to configure an Openfire XMPP server for EdgeVPN use.
+This document explains steps to configure an Openfire XMPP server for use with the software.
 As far as configuring an XMPP server, the main configuration steps boil down to the creation of users and groups, and the configuration of passwords or x509 certificates, depending on which authentication method you use

 # Creating users and groups

 Openfire exposes a Web-based admin interface to configure users and groups.
-The suggested configuration for an EdgeVPN network is as follows:
+The suggested configuration for a network is as follows:

-* Create a user for each node that joins an EdgeVPN.
-User names can be made unique by convention - for instance, evpn_XX_user_YY, where XX identifies an EdgeVPN group, and YY identifies an EdgeVPN node
+* Create a user for each node that joins a network.
+User names can be made unique by convention - for instance, evpn_XX_user_YY, where XX identifies a group, and YY identifies a node
-* Create a group for each EdgeVPN, and add users to this group - for instance, a group evpn_XX that has all users evpn_XX_user_YY added to it
+* Create a group for each virtual network, and add users to this group - for instance, a group evpn_XX that has all users evpn_XX_user_YY added to it

 Once you authenticate to the Openfire admin interface, creating users and groups in Openfire is fairly straightforward - [please refer to steps 3 and 4 of this document for isntructions](/openfiredocker)